 AimThe fundamental aim is to create brand awareness for a large section of the audience.The aim is to engage and then guide the audience’s journey through the marketing funnel.

-ScopeTraditional marketing is more effective for the older population.Digital marketing is more suitable for the younger tech-savvy population.
+ScopeTraditional marketing is more effective for mass and offline audiencesDigital marketing is more suitable for internet users and tech-savvy audiences

-ReachConventional marketing strategies have limited reach which restricts the marketing campaigns to a geographical area.Digital marketing campaigns can reach a global audience without any geographic restrictions.
+ReachConventional marketing strategies have a limited reach, which restricts the marketing campaigns to a geographical area.Digital marketing campaigns can reach a global audience without any geographic restrictions.

-MediumTraditional marketing uses conventional mediums like newspapers, radio, TV, billboards and posters to promote brand or product awareness.Digital marketing uses the internet to promote a brand through search engines, social media ads, website ads etc.
+MediumTraditional marketing uses conventional media like newspapers, radio, TV, billboards and posters to promote brand or product awareness.Digital marketing uses the internet to promote a brand through search engines, social media ads, website ads, etc.

 CommunicationUses one-way communication; the audience plays a passive role.Promotes two-way communication; the audience plays an active role.

-CostDue to its widespread distribution, traditional marketing operations tend to be more expensive.Digital marketing is a targeted effort which makes it less expensive in the short term.
+CostDue to its widespread distribution, traditional marketing operations tend to be more expensive.Digital marketing has flexible budgets but can scale in cost.

-CustomizabilityOnce the campaigns are out, there is no scope to edit or customize them.Even in the middle of a campaign, marketers can customize it for better performance.
+CustomisabilityOnce the campaigns are out, there is no scope to edit or customise them.Even in the middle of a campaign, marketers can customise it for better performance.

 Performance TrackingTracking the performance or effectiveness of conventional campaigns is not easy.Tracking the performance and effectiveness of digital marketing campaigns is straightforward with tools like Analytics, SEMrush, and Google Ads.

-ROITraditional marketing is a hit-or-miss approach which characteristically produces lesser returns.It is precise and accurate – thus producing higher returns on investments.
+ROITraditional marketing is a hit-or-miss approach which characteristically produces lower returns.It is precise and accurate, thus producing higher returns on investments.

 TargetingTargets a wider audience in a geographical location.Targets audience with specific characteristics or preferences across different geographical locations.